DH-Box/dhbox/README.md

 4. Navigate to `dhbox/`
 5. Run `pip install -r requirements.txt` (preferably in a virtualenv)
 6. Rename `config.cfg.template` to `config.cfg` and edit settings as desired
-7. Run `manage start` to download the DH Box seed, or navigate to `dhbox/seed` and run `docker build -t thedhbox/seed:latest .` if you want to build it yourself (takes 15 minutes or more).
+7. Run `sudo manage start` to download the DH Box seed, or navigate to `dhbox/seed` and run `docker build -t thedhbox/seed:latest .` if you want to build it yourself (takes 15 minutes or more).
-8. Run `manage build_database`
+8. Run `sudo manage build_database`
-9. Run `python wsgi.py`
+9. Run `sudo python wsgi.py`
 10. Navigate to site on `http://localhost:80`

 ###If you are developing for DH Box, there are a few more steps: